connext/documentation/docs/developers/contracts/contracts-quickstart.md

 }
 ```

-Our goal is to call the `updateValue` function, which is unpermissioned (i.e. callable by anyone), from a different domain.
+Our goal is to call the `updateValue` function, which is unauthenticated (i.e. callable by anyone), from a different domain.

 ### Source Contract